Luxury Sailing from BVI to the Dominican Republic

 Your Sailing Area

-A paradise for sailing enthusiasts and sailing beginners, the BVI offers numerous small, partly uninhabited islands with great bays and beaches.
+A paradise for sailing enthusiasts and sailing beginners, the British Virgin Islands (BVI) offers numerous small, partly uninhabited islands with great bays and beaches.
 This necklace of volcanic islands consisting of the main islands, Tortola and Virgin Gorda are encircled by the smaller and enchantingly named islands Fallen Jerusalem, Dead Chest, Salt Island Peter, Cooper and Ginger Island.
+This sailing voyage will take guests from the island of Tortola to the Dominican Republic with a focus on distance sailing.
+There are no designated stopping points as this will depend on the wind and weather but there are plenty of islands and bays along the way.

 All voyages for Rhea